CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong, well-crafted skill description that excels across all dimensions.
-It provides specific capabilities, comprehensive natural trigger terms, explicit 'Use when' and 'Do NOT use' clauses, and clear differentiation from backend/non-visual coding skills.
-The description is thorough without being unnecessarily verbose.
+It provides specific capabilities, abundant natural trigger terms, explicit 'Use when' and 'Do NOT use' clauses, and clearly distinguishes itself from backend or non-visual coding skills.
+The description is comprehensive without being unnecessarily verbose.

 DimensionReasoningScore